devAlexSilva/blog-docker-ts/README.md

 # API BLOG

-make a basic API to practice development with TypeScript and Docker
+make a API to practice development with TypeScript and Docker

 ## Stacks